mattaylor/objix/README.md

 A dangerously convienient utility (2kb) that injects usfull functions into the Object prototype to sugar many common use cases when working with native Javascript objects.

-The functions are primarily copies of Object class methods and Array prototype methods that are applied to the values of the object.x
+The functions are primarily copies of Object class methods and Array prototype methods that are applied to the values of the object.

-Some usefull ones for deleting keys, cleaning,printing, comparing, spliting and joining objects are also available.
+There are also some usefull methds for deleting keys, cleaning, printing, comparing, spliting and joining object togther.

 **NOTE:** Messing with Object prototypes is rarely a good idea and using this library may have unintended consequences in larger applications, however just think of all the key strokes you could save...